jameshughes89/cs2XX-ComputerArchitecture/site/topics/programming/programming-assembly.rst

 Below is the code

-CODE
+    .. list-table:: Count to 10
+        :header-rows: 1
+        :align: center

+        * - Assembly
+          - Machine Code

+        * - .. literalinclude:: counting_10.esap
+                :language: text
+                :lineno-match:

+          - .. literalinclude:: counting_10.hex
+                :language: text
+                :lineno-match:

 here, the jump S is used to loop notice the storing of the value before doing sub 10

 When running, it will appear that it counts 0 -- 10, but only because output reg starts at 0